Last updated

 Performance and page speed

-This guide describes ways to improve the loading and rendering performance of your marketplace.
+This guide describes ways to improve and understand the load times and rendering performance of your marketplace.

 Table of Contents